tommyclay/alba-wind-behaviour/README.md

 # General statement (please read before using the data)

-The attached archived file(s) contain data derived from long-term field projects involving monitoring and tracking of individual wandering albatrosses at Bird Island (South Georgia) at Possession Island (Crozet Islands).
+The attached archived file(s) contain data derived from long-term field projects involving monitoring and tracking of individual wandering albatrosses at Bird Island (South Georgia) and Possession Island (Crozet Islands).

 This is a request to please let us know if you use them.
 Several people have spent many years involved in the data collection and processing.

 If you plan to analyse the data, there are a number of reasons why it would be very helpful if you could contact Richard Phillips (raphil@bas.ac.uk) or Henri Weimerskirch (henri.weimerskirch@cebc.cnrs.fr) before doing so: